nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-20.md

 ## Instructions

-1. Harvest the first Kale crop and plant the second crop.
-2. Ship enough items to reach 5,000g for the Steel Axe upgrade.
+1. Ship enough items to reach 5,000g for the Steel Axe upgrade.

 | Yesterday                                   | Today                 | Tomorrow                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |